 Reasonable adjustments will be made to arrangements and premises to ensure equal access for employees or potential employees who fall under the provisions of the Equality Act 2010 in relation to disability.

-Section 4 Equality Principles in Education
+Section 4 Equality Principles in End-point assessment

 Section 5 Discrimination and Victimisation

-Section 7 Responsibilities and Monitoring
+Section 6 Responsibilities and monitoring

-Section 9 Who does the Act protect?
+Section 7 Who does the act protect